brainstormforce/sidebar-manager/readme.txt

 == Description ==

-This custom sidebar plugin gives you lots of feature to display sidebar.
-You can display sidebar with spcific conditions.
+Sidebar manager plugin gives you lots of feature to display sidebar according to your need.
+You can display sidebar with specific conditions.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+You can configure sidebar according to you context.
+You can show any sidebar without any restriction.
+This plugin does not have any restriction.
+You can use full features.

 Features: